 Legacy giving is a term that covers all kinds of structured or deferred charitable gifts such as bequests (gifts from a person’s will), trusts and gifts of retirement benefits.
-These gifts benefit both Zen Center and you, while creating a legacy that will last for generations.
+These gifts benefit both San Francisco Zen Center and the donor, while creating a legacy that will last for generations.

 How can legacy giving help me accomplish my estate planning and charitable goals?

 Legacy giving helps to make a positive impact in the world that lasts far beyond your lifetime.
 In addition, making a legacy gift can provide you with:

 - Significant tax savings in estate and income taxes

 - The power to redirect some of the portion of your estate that would otherwise go to taxes